INSIGHT

 Summary

-Part 1 of the SOCI Amendment Bill would expand the types of assets regulated as critical infrastructure assets under the SOCI Act to include data storage systems that hold business critical data.
-Under the proposed reforms, a data storage system is part of a critical infrastructure asset if:
+Part 1 of the SOCI Amendment Bill expands the types of assets regulated as critical infrastructure assets under the SOCI Act to include data storage systems that hold business critical data.
+A data storage system is now part of a critical infrastructure asset if:

 • a responsible entity for a critical infrastructure asset owns or operates the data storage system;